mkbabb/parse-that/docs/perf-optimization-ts.md

 1. **Mutable state is the single biggest win.** Immutable-state combinators are elegant but allocate on every call.
 A single threaded `ParserState` with in-place mutation eliminated ~4,000 heap objects per parse.
 This is the difference between "academic exercise" and "production viable."
 2. **FIRST-set dispatch turns O(n) alternation into O(1).** Classical LL(1) lookahead tables work at runtime too.
 The BBNF compiler computes them automatically; the `dispatch()` combinator exposes them manually.
 Both beat sequential `any()` by 1.1-1.9x depending on the grammar.
 3. **Scannerless can beat lexer-based.** Chevrotain's 2-phase architecture (moo lexer → parser) creates `IToken` objects for every token. parse-that's scannerless approach avoids token object allocation entirely.
 The sticky-regex `test()` + `substring()` path is effectively a zero-alloc "inline lexer" that never materializes tokens.
 4. **V8's megamorphic IC ceiling is real but manageable.** The closure-per-combinator pattern causes megamorphic dispatch at alternation boundaries.
 FIRST-set dispatch reduces the number of calls (not the polymorphism), which is enough.
-A full fix would require a tagged-union architecture — a future project.
+A full fix would require a tagged-union architecture—a future project.
 5. **Fair benchmarks require value construction.** A recognizer that doesn't build output is not comparable to a parser that does.
 Every benchmark must validate `deepEqual(result, JSON.parse(input))` or the numbers are meaningless.
 6. **Tarjan's SCC > naive topo sort for grammar compilation.** Exact cycle detection means minimal lazy wrappers.
 Non-cyclic rules get direct references.
 The compiler builds less, the parser calls less.